 On his deathbed in 1610 Matteo Ricci was confidant of the eventual success of his Christian mission he said ‘I leave before you an open door’.
 Matteo Ricci is buried with a number of his Jesuit fellow missionaries in a small Christian cemetery ➚ in Beijing.
 His work was carried on by the German Johann Adam Schall von Bell ➚ and others in China.

 Islam is the dominant religion in Xinjiang and other north western Chinese provinces.
 Islam made its way along the Silk Route into northern China and by Arab sea traders into southern China.
 The earliest records go back as far as the early Tang dynasty when about 40 missions were received in China.
-The Huaisheng 怀圣寺 mosque in Guangdong is one of the oldest in the world, possibly founded by the prophet's uncle Sa'd ibn Abi Waqqas ➚.
-During the Song dynasty Muslims were heavily involved in the sea trade from the southern ports chiefly Guangzhou.
+The Huaisheng 怀圣寺 mosque in Guangdong is considered one of the oldest in the world, traditionally said to have been founded by the prophet's uncle Sa'd ibn Abi Waqqas ➚ but there is no evidence to support this, it is more likely that it marks the tomb of the Muslim scholar Ibn Wahab who met the Emperor in about 880.
+During the Song dynasty Muslims were heavily involved in the sea trade from the southern ports chiefly Guangzhou and it is likely that they founded the first Muslim communities and built the first mosques.
+The Muslim community was virtually wiped out in the Guangzhou Massacre ➚ of 878-9.
 While in the north (chiefly Xinjiang) it was the Uyghur people of Turkic origin that converted to Sunni Islam.

 The defeat of China by Arabs at the Battle of Talas ➚ in 751 cut China's influence over much of the Silk Route.
 Thereafter Central Asia was controlled by Muslims not the Chinese.
 Arab mercenaries were sent by Caliph al-Mansur ➚ to help the Tang Emperors put down the An Lushan rebellion and some of these soldiers settled permanently in China.